Free Online FMEA (Failure Modes and Effects Analysis) for Problem Prevention

 The FMEA methodology was first developed by the U.S. military in the late 1940s and documented in military procedure MIL-P-1629.
 It was designed to evaluate the reliability and safety of military equipment by identifying all possible failure modes and their effects on mission success.

 Its value was quickly recognized by the aerospace industry.
 NASA extensively used FMEA during the Apollo program in the 1960s to mitigate risks and enhance the safety of space missions.
 In the 1970s, the automotive industry, led by Ford Motor Company, adopted FMEA to improve vehicle safety and quality, popularizing its use in the commercial sector.
-Today, FMEA is a foundational tool in quality engineering, risk management, and reliability engineering across countless industries, including healthcare, software, and manufacturing.
+Today, the standard for FMEA is often governed by the AIAG & VDA FMEA Handbook, which promotes a 7-Step approach for systematic analysis and risk mitigation.
+This tool helps practitioners structure their analysis according to these modern principles.

-- Define Structure: In the "Components" panel, add all the parts or steps of your system/process.
+- Define Structure (Step 1): In the "Components" panel, add all the parts or steps of your system/process.
 Mark items as "External" if they are outside your system boundary (e.g., user, power source).
+Use the "Contacts" panel to define the connections and interfaces.

-- Define Functions: In the "Functions" panel, describe what the system is supposed to do.
+- Define Functions (Step 2): In the "Functions" panel, describe what the system is supposed to do (requirements).
 Assign each function to the specific contacts involved in carrying it out.

-- Visualize: The tool automatically generates a structure chart (network diagram) to help you visualize the system's components, interfaces, and functions.
+- Visualize: The tool automatically generates a structure chart (network diagram) to help you visualize the system's components, interfaces, and functions, supporting the Structure and Function Analysis.
 You can drag nodes to rearrange the layout.

-- Generate FMEA Table: Click the "Generate FMEA" button.
-This will create a pre-populated FMEA table based on the functions you defined.
+- Generate FMEA Table (Step 3 - Failure Analysis): Click the "Generate FMEA" button.
+This will create a new FMEA analysis block below based on the functions you defined.
+Each time you click it, a new analysis is added, allowing you to compare versions.

-- Analyze Failures: For each function in the table, fill in the potential failure modes, their effects, potential causes, and any current controls in place to prevent or detect them.
+- Analyze Failures (Steps 4 & 5): For each function in the table, fill in the potential failure modes, their effects (Step 4: Effect Analysis), potential causes, and any current controls in place to prevent or detect them (Step 5: Risk Analysis).

-- Assess Risk: Use the dropdowns to assign Severity (S), Occurrence (O), and Detection (D) scores.
+- Assess Risk (Step 5: Risk Analysis): Use the dropdowns to assign Severity (S), Occurrence (O), and Detection (D) scores.
 The tool automatically calculates the RPN to help you prioritize.

-- Define Actions & Export: For high-risk items, list recommended actions.
-When complete, you can export the entire FMEA table to an Excel file for your records.
+- Define Actions & Export (Steps 6 & 7): For high-risk items, list recommended actions (Step 6: Optimization).
+When complete, you can export that specific FMEA table to an Excel file for your records (Step 7: Results Documentation).